MrTpat/Slack-Instagram-Web-Hook-Bot/README.md

 # Slack-Instagram-Web-Hook-Bot
 Slack instagram web hook bot.
-Talks in the chat whenever a new instagram post is posted with the specified tag.
+Posts in the chat whenever a new instagram post is posted with a specified hashtag.Useful for hackathons and other events where people want to monitor when new posts are posted with a specific hashtag.
 Uses:
 -Python
 -Slack API